The digital age paved the way for marketers and advertisers to become a constant presence in our lives.

 Now, the question remains: how to make an awesome testimonial video?

 There are plenty of things to keep in mind when you’re trying to create an effective customer testimonial video, but the type of questions you ask will decide the fate of your entire video.

 For your video testimonial, ask questions that can be used to construct a story.
 It’ll help you form a convincing sales pitch.

 Additionally, avoid asking loaded questions and keep the questionnaire open-ended.

-Here are the best questions to ask your customers/clients to capture compelling video testimonials.
+Here are the best video testimonial questions to ask your customers.

 Before you start worrying about the interview location, setting, equipment required, etc. brainstorm a compelling set of questions that you could ask your subject for the video testimonial.